We aim to integrate wildlife with the built environment and to achieve a net gain of biodiversity for all our clients.

 These services are backed up by our contracting division which can undertake or project manage implementation of a wide range of schemes.
 These can include habitat translocation, reinstatement of heathland, creation and establishment of aquatic habitats, and a wide range of woodland management and creation schemes.

-An overview ecological survey of a 350 hectares commercial forestry estate.
+We performed an overview ecological survey of a 350 hectares commercial forestry estate.
 The survey identified sensitive areas of higher conservation value, and recommended adjustments to future management within the commercial context.
 The results also assisted the estate managers maintain legal compliance in line with protected species legislation and recently updated industry guidelines.